dprol/dprol.github.io/hydejack/_posts/2024-05-22-llms-junior-devs.md

 Are you curious about the future of software development and how LLMs could reshape the way we train junior developers?

-The InfoQ podcast has an <a href="https://www.infoq.com/podcasts/llms-programming-tasks-training-developers/">insightful conversation</a> with Anthony Alford, Senior Director of Development at Genesys Cloud Services, and Roland Meertens, an ML engineer building self-driving cars at Wayve, that you won't want to miss.
+The InfoQ podcast has an <a href="https://www.infoq.com/podcasts/llms-programming-tasks-training-developers/">insightful conversation</a> with Anthony Alford, Senior Director of Development at Genesys, and Roland Meertens, an ML engineer building self-driving cars at Wayve, that you won't want to miss.
 Here's my summary of the episode.

 <!--more-->